Design a 12V/27W SMPS Circuit with UC3843 SMPS Controller IC

 Oscillator Waveforms and Maximum Duty Cycle: Oscillator timing capacitor, CT, is charged by VREF through RT and discharged by an internal current source.
 During the discharge time, the internal clock signal blanks the output to the low state.
 The selection of RT and CT, therefore, determines both oscillator frequency and maximum duty cycle.
 Charge and discharge times are determined by the formulas:

-Now, we know the UC3843 IC a little better so we can move to design the SMPS with it.
+Now, we know the UC3843 IC a little better, so we can move to designing the SMPS with it.

-The components required to build the UC3843 Based 27 Watt SMPS Circuit is listed below.
+The components required to build the UC3843 Based 27 Watt SMPS Circuit are listed below.
 We designed this circuit with very generic components, which makes the replication process very easy.

 • Power Connector -1